Royal Arctic Line: Havneservice (Portservices)

 Some other towns such Qaanaaq, Pituffik, Kangerlussuaq, Ittoqqortoormiit and stations in Northeast Greenland National Park in Greenland are served only once to three times per year.
 Reykjavík in Iceland is served every three weeks on runs to South Greenland and Nuuk and on most trips to East Greenland.

 Subsidiaries

 Royal Arctic Line Denmark

-Royal Arctic Line Denmark A/S is a wholly owned subsidiary based in Aalborg.
+Royal Arctic Line Denmark A/S is a wholly owned subsidiary based in Aarhus, Denmark.

-Logistics

-Royal Arctic Logistics A/S is a wholly owned subsidiary based in Aalborg.
-It operates the Aalborg harbour and the forwarding business between Greenland and Denmark.
-Its subsidiaries include the Aalborg Stevedore Company A/S (67%), Nordjysk Kombi Terminal A/S (50%), and Aalborg Toldoplag A/S (40%).

 Arctic Umiaq

 Arctic Umiaq Line A/S is a wholly owned subsidiary of the Royal Arctic Line and based in Nuuk.
 It operates one passenger ferry, Sarfaq Ittuk, among communities along the western coast of Greenland.
 Its 2011 operating loss of DKK 8.1 million was made good via a loss guarantee from Greenland Home Rule, and the company has secured an agreement for further loss guarantees through 2016.

 Arctic Base Supply

 Arctic Base Supply A/S is owned jointly (50% each) with Danbor and based in Nuuk.
-It provides logistical support for offshore oil and gas exploration and, in 2011, assisted Cairn Energy in its work at Nuuk and Aasiaat.
+It provides logistical support for offshore oil and gas exploration and, in 2011, assisted Capricorn Energy in its work at Nuuk and Aasiaat.
 No activity is expected in 2012, however.